 The reason we are looking into these options is that with Gutenberg Block Based Plugin, you get a Table of Contents Block included.

-It is super fast, in terms of performance.
-Does not require any type of coding, and offers lot of different types of blocks.
+It is super fast, in terms of performance and does not require any type of coding.

 Meaning, if it were to be a fully dedicated Table of Contents plugin.
 Then, on the front end (visitor’s end) of the blog post, the TOC would appear exactly before the first H2 of that post.